|

 division of light into two components (an "ordinary" and an

-"extraordinary ray" ), found in materials which have two different
+"extraordinary ray") found in materials have two different

 certain transparent materials, such as calcite, splits into two